New Delhi: Sports

 The city hosted the 2010 Commonwealth Games and annually hosts Delhi Half Marathon foot-race.
 The city has previously hosted the 1951 Asian Games and the 1982 Asian Games.
 New Delhi was interested in bidding for the 2019 Asian Games but was turned down by the government on 2 August 2010 amid allegations of corruption in 2010 Commonwealth Games.
+The city also had a bid to host the 1992 Summer Olympics, but withdrew in March 1986, seven months before the host selection.

 Major sporting venues in New Delhi include the Jawaharlal Nehru Stadium, Ambedkar Stadium, Indira Gandhi Indoor Stadium, Arun Jaitley Stadium, R.K.
 Khanna Tennis Complex, Dhyan Chand National Stadium and Siri Fort Sports Complex.

 International relations and organisations

 The city is home to numerous international organisations.
 The Asian and Pacific Centre for Transfer of Technology of the UNESCAP servicing the Asia-Pacific region is headquartered in New Delhi.
 New Delhi is home to most UN regional offices in India namely the UNDP, UNODC, UNESCO, UNICEF, WFP, UNV, UNCTAD, FAO, UNFPA, WHO, World Bank, ILO, IMF, UNIFEM, IFC and UNAIDS.
 UNHCR Representation in India is also located in the city.

 New Delhi hosts 145 foreign embassies and high commissions.